The Ultimate Guide to Credit Card Churning in Canada

 Credit card churning is legal in Canada.
 Nonetheless, it’s important to note that credit card issuers often have rules and restrictions in place to prevent churning, such as limiting the number of sign-up bonuses that a customer can receive within a certain period of time.

-If you don't do it properly, credit card churning may violate the terms and conditions of the credit card agreement, which could result in the cancellation of the card, the loss of rewards earned or even lead to denied services from a bank moving forward.
-To avoid such instances, it's essential to understand the terms and conditions of each credit card before applying for it and to use your credit cards responsibly.
+If you don’t do it properly, credit card churning may violate the terms and conditions of the credit card agreement, which could result in the cancellation of the card, the loss of rewards earned or even lead to denied services from your bank or credit card issuer moving forward.
+To avoid that from happening, it’s essential to understand the terms and conditions of each credit card before applying for it and to use your credit cards responsibly.

 How does credit card churning affect your credit score?